Global Activity Scores: Global Sensitivity Measures

-DGSM can be generalized to nonuniform distributions, where the random vector $\pmb x=(x_1,\ldots x_d)$ has independent components with marginal distributions $F_1,\ldots,F_d$, and each $F_i$ has a corresponding density function $f_i$.
-Sobol' \& Kucherenko \cite{sobol2010derivative} and Kucherenko \& Iooss \cite{kucherenko2017derivative} obtained several results in this setting.
-In particular, the following generalization of inequality (\ref{ineq_upper}) was obtained in \cite{kucherenko2017derivative}:
+The derivative-based global sensitivity measure (DGSM) can be generalized to nonuniform distributions, where the random vector $\pmb x=(x_1,\ldots x_d)$ has independent components with marginal distributions $F_1,\ldots,F_d$, and each $F_i$ has a corresponding density function $p_i$.
+Sobol' and Kucherenko \cite{sobol2010derivative} and Kucherenko and Iooss \cite{kucherenko2017derivative} obtained several results in this setting.
+In particular, the following generalization of inequality (\ref{ineq_upper}) was obtained in \cite{lamboni2013derivative} for distributions that satisfy certain regularity conditions: